Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 - High cholesterol (5) (8) (9)

-We need more research to recommend ginger for these health conditions.
+However, we need more research to confidently recommend ginger for these health conditions.
 (2)

 Is Ginger Good for Kidneys?

-Studies have investigated ginger for kidney health.
-Most of these studies are very small, and done in rats.
-So, it is hard to make recommendations for humans.
+Multiple studies have investigated the impact of ginger on kidney health.
+Most of these studies are small and done in rats, making it difficult to form specific recommendations for humans.

-But, ginger does seem to have some beneficial effects for kidneys.
+However, ginger may have some beneficial effects for kidneys.

 Ginger & Kidney Disease

 Ginger seems to have some benefits in kidney disease.
-Small studies using rats have found that ginger protects kidneys from inflammation from a variety of health conditions, metal toxicity and pro-inflammatory fructose.
+Small studies using rats have found that ginger protects kidneys from inflammation caused by a variety of health conditions, metal toxicity and pro-inflammatory fructose.
 (4) (6) (10) (11)

 Two studies also found better kidney function in rats with diabetes when given ginger supplements.
 (5) (6)